elense-software/file-tester/file-creator/README.md

 ### StaticTestFilesDirectory

-A convention to manage static files meant to be commited to repo, like example user inputs etc.
+A wrapper for directory with static files like example user inputs etc.
-By default it operates on provided base path and 'static-files-directory'.
+By default it operates on 'static-files-directory' folder relative to __dirname.
 If used across repo it makes a coherent way to manage static files.
 ```typescript
 describe('Your test using ./static-test-files/test-file.txt file as input', () => {